FuelLabs/fuels-ts/apps/docs/src/guide/testing/launchTestNode-options.md

 <!-- TODO: will cross-reference work done in [#1915](https://github.com/FuelLabs/fuels-ts/issues/1915) -->

+_Note: The API for these options is still not fully complete and better documentation will come in the future._

 Options to modify the behavior of the node.

 For example, you can specify your own base asset id of the chain like below:

 <<< @/../../docs-snippets/src/guide/testing/launching-a-test-node.test.ts#custom-node-options{ts:line-numbers}